 Certificate in Psychodynamic Psychotherapy, Institute for Contemporary Psychotherapy, New York

-Fran Silverman, ACSW, LCSW-R, is the Director of the Department of Social Work and Home Care Services at Mount Sinai Beth Israel, having previously served as both Assistant and Associate Director of the Department.
-She also previously served as the Administrator for the Department of Pastoral Care and Education.
+Fran Silverman, ACSW, LCSW-R, is currently the Director of the Department of Social Work and Home Care Services at Beth Israel Medical Center, having previously served as both Assistant and Associate Director of the Department.

 In Private practice in NYC and Amherst, MA with teens, adults, couples and groups.
 On the faculty at the NJ Institute for Psychoanalysis, Massachusetts Institute for Psychoanalysis, and Eastern Group Psychotherapy Training Program.
 Adjunct faculty at Smith College School of Social Work.
 Interests included how to use dreams in treatment to tap into creative ways of dealing with their struggles, how to incorporate SKYPE into connecting with clients who are unable to come physically into an office setting, and the impact of culture on human development.